 - Highly skilled technicians and qualified managerial (cadre) personnel

 Some students can qualify for part-time au-pair employment, and other students can qualify for part-time or summer employment.
 With a student visa one is normally permitted to work up to 20 hours per week.
 There are also some voluntary collective work programs, however visas for any of these jobs must be obtained before entering France.

-European regulations specify the list of countries whose nationals are exempt from visa requirement to enter the Schengen Area.
+European regulations specify the list of countries whose nationals are exempt from visa requirements to enter the Schengen Area.
 Exempt from visa requirement for France’s territory in Europe are :